 GS21 1351 Nano course in Cardio-oncology

-Abe, Jun-ichi.
+Abe, Jun-ichi; Ewer, Michael.
 One semester hour.
 Fall, annually.
 Grading System.
-Pass/Fail.
+Letter Grade.
 Prerequisite.
 None

 Cardio-oncology is a medical subspecialty concerned with the diagnosis and treatment of cardiovascular diseases (CVDs) and organ failure mediated by macro- and micro-circulatory defects in cancer patients.
 The goal of cardio-oncology is for cancer patients to receive maximum and uninterrupted treatment for cancer while protecting them from cardiovascular complications mediated by the treatment.
 For this, we must understand both pathophysiology of CVDs and mechanisms of anti-cancer treatments.